-You might not have to pay Homebuy Loans and you may be due a refund!
+You might not need to pay Homebuy Loans and you may be even receive a refund

-Do you have a loan with Homebuy Loans?
-Do you consider the loan repayments unaffordable?
-Are you receiving threats such as being taken to court?
-If you are having problems with Homebuy Loans then this article can help you.
-You might be able to cancel your loan and get a refund!
+Are you being contacted about a previous loan from Homebuy Loans?
+Do you feel that the loan was unaffordable at the time you received it?
+Are Homebuy Loans threatening to take you to court?
+If you are facing issues with Homebuy Loans, then this could be the right article for you.
+You might be able to cancel your loan and you could even get a refund!

 Who are Homebuy Loans?